 - An incompetent dashboard prevents users from tracking or backtracking work progress.
 Users are unable to correct their mistakes as they can’t retrace the past steps.
 The online training content can’t be updated with such an incompatible LMS.

-A robust dashboard has a positive impact on the LMS learning experience for learners across niches.
+How to Get Rid of Such Challenges?A robust dashboard has a positive impact on the LMS learning experience for learners across niches.
 If you are scared of such LMS dashboard issues then looking for an outstanding LMS is the only solution.
 You can check out MapleLMS and its smart dashboard and reporting features.
 It comes with dynamic dashboards and 50+ types of reports that can be customized.
 Moreover, it has features like AI-enabled learning path suggestions, a built-in eCommerce module, gamification for better user engagement and learning with fun, LMS white-labeling and mobile app branding, Salesforce out-of-the-box integration, online assessment, and a lot more.
 Explore the MapleLMS website for more information!

 Salesforce LMS Integration: Four Robust Methods to Improve Your Customer Training

 Salesforce compatible LMS for learning and development success.
 Read here Learning Management Systems Integrated with Salesforce how to improve your customer training experience.